DEA DEFENSE

 The penalties you could be facing if you received a letter from the DEA about online pharmacy purchases depend on several factors.
 As discussed above, Operation Meltdown targets both sellers and buyers of illegal drugs in the United States.
 While the penalties for selling illegal drugs can include six-figure fines and multiple years of federal imprisonment, the penalties for purchasing illegal drugs from pharmacies without a license to fill controlled substance prescriptions also vary depending on the specific charges you are facing.

 Regardless of the circumstances at hand, if you have received a letter from the DEA stating that you have purchased illegal drugs from an online pharmacy or that the DEA is investigating your online pharmacy purchases, you need to make sure you have a clear understanding of the penalties you are at risk for facing.
-Our lawyers can explain everything you need to know in a free and confidential consultation, and then we can do what is necessary to protect you.

 How Can a Lawyer Help if I Received a Letter from the DEA About Online Pharmacy Purchases?